kaizenmantra/gptfy-prompts-mock/prompts-new/Deal-Risk-Intelligence.md

 4. Suggest concrete timeframes for actions
 5. Highlight the most critical 2-3 deals requiring immediate focus
 6. Include dollar amounts at risk to emphasize business impact
+7. **CRITICAL**: In Risk Factor Analysis table, always show specific opportunity names (not just counts) so users can see exactly which deals are affected by each risk factor

 -- VISUALIZATION & HTML STYLE REQUIREMENTS: